Last Updated on March 21, 2023

 Bloat is another terrifying ailment for this breed that is potentially life-threatening if not caught early.
 It occurs in big-chested breeds where gas gets trapped in the stomach, requiring surgical intervention.

-Epilepsy is a hereditary ailment in Standard Poodles and is known as Idiopathic epilepsy.
+Epilepsy is a hereditary ailment in Poodles and is known as Idiopathic epilepsy.

 Many of the above diseases can be avoided through proper nutrition and regular vet checkups.

-Surgically removing your dog’s reproductive organs is a process known as neutering for male Standard Poodles or spaying for female dogs.
+Surgically removing your dog’s reproductive organs is a process known as neutering for male dogs or spaying for female dogs.

 Neutering or spaying dogs too early could cause them to grow unevenly.
 This is because bone and joint development are affected by reproductive hormones.